CecileProust-Lima/lcmm/README.md

 Issues and questions about the use of the lcmm package are reported on the github issue page <https://github.com/CecileProust-Lima/lcmm/issues>.
 Please check both opened and closed issues to make sure that the topic has not already been treated before creating a new issue.
 To report a bug, please provide a reproducible example.

+We try to answer once a week and take requests into account as far as possible, but that's not our main job.
+Not all issues will be systematically solved.